 The Auxiliary Fan motor incorporates an output final stage that activates the fan motor at variable speeds.

 The auxiliary fan is controlled by the MS S52.
 The motor output stage receives power and ground and activates the motor based on a PWM signal (10 - 100 Hz) received from the MS S52.

-The fan is activated based on the following factors:
+Similar to the aux fan in the E46 with MS 42.0 control, the fan is activated based on the following factors: